magicbug/Cloudlog/docs/plugin-manager-guide.md

 - Hook and award-render exceptions are caught/logged.
 - Core QSO workflows continue if plugin execution fails.
+- Failing plugins are automatically disabled when runtime hook or award-render exceptions are detected.

 ## 8. Enable/Disable Semantics